 Disney’s most famous comedian is finally heading to Hollywood!
-Mike Wazowski and friends will be arriving in Hollywood Studios as that park gets a new Monsters, Inc. land!
-In this post, we break down everything we’re expecting from this land, including the hanging door coaster, a look at where this land fits into the park, and some speculation on how long the project will take.
+Mike Wazowski and friends will be arriving in Hollywood Studios as that park gets a new Monsters, Inc. land in 2027!
+In this post, we break down everything we’re expecting from this land, including the hanging door coaster, a look at where this land fits into the park, and what we know and expect about the timeline for opening.
 Let’s get screaming laughing!

 Related Posts